• Skip to primary navigation

 How to Decoupage Beautifully – Save Money and Upcycle any Old Table

-Modified: Mar 29, 2022 by Elisabeth Kruger · This post may contain affiliate links · 7 Comments
+Modified: May 14, 2025 by Elisabeth Kruger · This post may contain affiliate links · 7 Comments

 As I grow and my taste changes and matures, I’ve found that some of my old furniture and decorations just aren’t quite as appealing as they were when I first got them.
 Since I’ve been so used to having the same things around me, I’ve gotten comfortable with them.
-But as soon as I have to move or make room for something new, I get bitten by the bug and I start to see things with a fresh eye.
+But as soon as I have to move or make room for something new, I get bitten by the bug, and I start to see things with a fresh eye.
 It makes me want to toss everything and run out to replace it all.
 But there’s a better way to refresh your home without blowing all your cash in one whirlwind of an afternoon: give your old furniture a makeover with decoupage.

 Decoupage is something I’ve just recently really gotten into, but I already have big plans.
 You can paint your table any color and then basically glue cut-outs of beautiful napkins on so that it actually looks as if the design has been hand-painted on.
 It’s a fantastic little cheat!